 It’s that time of year again, which means everyone is stressing over the holidays.
 Whether you’re preparing your home to host Christmas, or you’re trying to knock out shopping before it gets too crazy, this is one of the most magical, yet busy times of year.

 It can be hard to keep the Christmas spirit flowing, but by watching some of the best Christmas movies, you might be able to switch into a cheerier mood.
 And surprisingly, there is a wide variety that you can watch.
-First on our list is an animated cult classic:
+Check out the eighteen best Christmas movies to get you in the holiday spirit.

 The story follows Jack Skellington, the King of Halloween Town, who stumbles upon Christmas Town and plans to take over the holiday.
 When Jake starts to bring Christmas to his town, it creates quite the confusion.

 If you’re looking for a movie that’ll clear a room of anyone with delicate sensibilities, Bad Santa is the streaming option you should be reaching for.
-Be warned, it’s not suitable for all the family (and don’t reach for Bad Santa 2, it just isn’t as good).
+Be warned, it’s not suitable for the younger members of your family.

 The best of those stories places Hugh Grant as the awkward UK Prime Minister.
 He meets Martine McCutcheon, a maid working at No. 10 Downing Street.
 This newfound love leads him to prove he’s got moves.